microsoft/TypeScript/doc/spec.md

 ### <a name="8.1.1"/>8.1.1 Class Heritage Specification

-*TODO: Update this section to reflect expressions in class extends clauses.
+*TODO: Update this section to reflect [expressions in class extends clauses](https://github.com/Microsoft/TypeScript/pull/3516)*.

-*The heritage specification of a class consists of optional `extends` and `implements` clauses.
+The heritage specification of a class consists of optional `extends` and `implements` clauses.
 The `extends` clause specifies the base class of the class and the `implements` clause specifies a set of interfaces for which to validate the class provides an implementation.

 &emsp;&emsp;*ClassHeritage:*  *( Modified )*
 &emsp;&emsp;&emsp;*ClassExtendsClause<sub>opt</sub>*&emsp;*ImplementsClause<sub>opt</sub>*